How to Pay Rent With a Credit Card

 - Potential Budgeting Issues – If you begin using a credit card to pay rent, you may be tempted to use the extra cash you have on hand.
 This could set you back when it comes to your financial goals (e.g. college fund, retirement), or even lead to expensive debt.

-- Interest Expense – If you carry a balance on your credit card, you’re going to pay interest on all of your credit card charges, including your rent payments.
+- Interest Expense – If you carry a balance on your credit card between months, you’re going to pay interest on all of your credit card charges, including your rent payments.
 Considering that rent is probably your biggest regular expense, these interest charges can add up quickly, unless you have a 0% APR card.
+Plus, introductory APRs don’t last forever.

-If you don’t have a credit card – or you do, but aren’t keen on adding a hefty processing fee to your already-expensive rent bill – there are obviously a number of additional payment methods that will get the job done.
-For starters, the third-party payment apps listed above all work for debit cards as well, and the fees for those are always cheaper than those for credit cards (sometimes, they are even free).
+If you don’t have a credit card – or you do, but aren’t keen on adding a hefty processing fee to your already-expensive rent bill – there are several additional payment methods that will get the job done.
+For starters, the third-party payment apps listed above all work for debit cards as well.
+The fees for those are typically cheaper than those for credit cards (sometimes, they are even free).
+Or, you could use one of these methods:

 Was this article helpful?